kdoore/CS2335-Gitbook/class-code-examples/playercontrollerv3-mods/playercontrollerv2-mods.md

 #PlayerController_v2 Final Code
-**Important:  This code is to be used with the Simplified MiniGame.**  In **LevelManager, the script component of type: PlayerController is used you must make a change to LevelManager**, so it uses PlayerController_v2, or change the name of this file, and class to PlayerController.cs
+**Important:  This code is to be used with the Simplified MiniGame.**  In **LevelManager, the script component of type: PlayerController is used, you must make a change to LevelManager**, so it uses PlayerController_v2, or change the name of this file, and class to PlayerController.cs

 Includes Updates for:  InventorySystem, LevelManager.